fuzzygroup/blog/_posts/2016-10-02-aws-tutorial-13-adding-idempotency-to-our-cloudwatch-monitoring-playbook.md

 category: aws
 tags: ["aws", "ansible", "cloudwatch"]
 ---
-In Tutorial 11 we used an Ansible playbook to set up CloudWatch memory monitoring on a series of Ubuntu EC2 instances.
+In [AWS Tutorial 11](https://fuzzygroup.github.io/blog/aws/2016/10/01/aws-tutorial-11-an-ansible-role-for-installing-aws-cloud-watch-monitoring-on-ubuntu.html) we used an Ansible playbook to set up CloudWatch memory monitoring on a series of Ubuntu EC2 instances.
 This worked perfectly -- **once**.
 I noticed, after I published the blog post, that if I tried to re-run the Ansible script playbook that it fail on a second run.
 Initially I chalked this up to plain old randomness but then I actually **thought** about it and it all came into focus.

 # Ansible is All About Idempotency and This Was Not